Questions & Answers

 Source: https://de.wikipedia.org/wiki/Binning

-The rank of a circuit board indicates the exact position of the color temperature (color location) according to the CIE standard table within a line of LED circuit boards.
-It is essential here that only directly adjacent binnings can be used with one another, since the color difference is hardly perceptible there.
+The rank of a circuit board indicates the exact position of the color temperature (color point) according to the CIE standard color chart within a line of LED boards.
+It is essential to note that only directly adjacent binnings can be used together, as the color difference is barely perceptible there.

-The photometric code provides information on the photometric properties of LED modules.
-It consists of 6 digits, separated by a slash in the middle for some manufacturers.
-Example based on our LED chipset Victory-6: 927 339
+The photometric code specifies the photometric properties of LED modules.
+It consists of six digits, which are separated by a slash in the middle for some manufacturers.
+Example using our Victory-6 LED chipset: 927 339

 glossary